 The soup is basically: 1 can of tomatoes, 1 can of chickpeas, and (part of) 1 can of coconut milk.
 The chickpeas thicken the soup and the coconut creates a creamy, velvety texture without adding real cream.
 For a lighter soup, you can use light coconut milk or—get this!—the leftover watery milk from the can after you’ve made coconut cream.

 Of course no tomato soup would be complete without grilled cheese.
 I’m sure you don’t need a recipe… a good simple grilled cheese is really about good ingredient choices.
-At the moment I’m particularly fond of this combo: Sourdough from Easy Tiger, Champagne Cheddar from Whole Foods, with a spread of my favorite dijon mustard and a drizzle of balsamic vinegar. (sub Daiya cheese if I’m feeling vegan-ish).
+At the moment I’m particularly fond of this combo: Sourdough from Easy Tiger, Champagne Cheddar from Whole Foods, with a spread of dijon and a drizzle of balsamic vinegar.
 Grill on a cast iron grill pan.
 Dunk in soup.